The-Mad-Ryanosaurus/The-Mad-Ryanosaurus/README.md

 Software Engineer, Developer, IT Technical Repairs
 --------------------------------------------------

-Ryan is an experienced Software Engineer with a solid foundation in frameworks such as React, Ionic and Angular.
+I am an experienced Software Engineer with a solid foundation in frameworks such as React, Ionic and Angular.
 Language proficiences include JavaScript, TypeScript, Java and C#.
-Ryan excels at problem-solving and is committed to continuous learning.
-Additionally, he offers expertise in IT repairs, handling both mobile devices and computer systems with proficiency.
+I excel at problem-solving and am committed to continuous learning.
+Additionally, I offer expertise in IT repairs, handling both mobile devices and computer systems with proficiency.

 * 🌍  I'm based in Galway, Ireland
 * ✉️  You can contact me at [ryanharte1997@gmail.com](mailto:ryanharte1997@gmail.com)